 Here at the Cite This For Me office we love sleep, but all too often it seems like you can never get enough.
-As we’ve been working hard to perfect Cite This For Me for you and spread the referencing revolution, our sleep has suffered.
+As we’ve been working hard to perfect APA format, MLA format, and Harvard referencing for you and spread the referencing revolution, our sleep has suffered.
 Sleep is a vital part of life, especially for students.
 Sometimes it eludes us, and sometimes we elude it, but whatever the reason sleep is essential to successful university work.

 While many students love sleep and can’t get enough of late morning lie ins, sleep often seems to get in the way, especially near exam time and just before essay deadlines, which have been inevitably left until the last minute.
 However dull it seems, getting a good night’s sleep could help with your concentration, retention of facts and help keep you healthy and happy.

 Sleep experts suggest adults should have between seven and nine hours of sleep each night, but they say teenagers and young adults need at least eight and half to nine and half hours of sleep a night.
 Their body clock also keeps them awake later in the evening, meaning they want to wake up later in the morning.
 This compounded with the all too early starts of school and university means through no fault of your own you may be too sleepy to learn due to sleep deprivation.
 One online source even goes as far as to say that half of all teenagers may be sleep deprived.

 REM sleep is what you really need and it starts 90 minutes after you fall asleep, and reoccurs in bursts totalling about two hours a night.
 REM stands for rapid eye movement because during this phase of sleep the eyes move quickly behind the eyelid.
 During REM sleep short term memory from your day’s activities and revision is transferred into long term memory.
 Meaning it is actually more productive to get a good night sleep before an exam, than stay up all night revising, as your brain will be unable to retain the information effectively.